larsjuhljensen/JensenLab/_pages/training_textmining.md

 ### 2.1 Using NER to dig deeper into the literature

-Colorectal cancer studies have revealed a strong co-occurrence pattern between the proinflammatory Fusobacterium nucleatum and Parvimonas micra.
+Colorectal cancer studies have revealed a strong cooccurrence pattern between the proinflammatory Fusobacterium nucleatum and Parvimonas micra.
 This led to a systematic search for literature linking also the latter bacterial species to inflammatory response.
-A simple PubMed search retrieves only two publications:
+A simple PubMed search retrieves only three publications:

 <https://www.ncbi.nlm.nih.gov/pubmed/?term=%22Parvimonas+micra%22+%22inflammatory+response%22>

-Of these, the first had not yet been published when the colorectal cancer microbiome was being analyzed, and the second sheds no light on the topic.
+Of these, only one had been published when the colorectal cancer microbiome was being analyzed, and it sheds no light on the topic.
 However, since Parvimonas micra has an NCBI Taxon ID (taxid:33033) and inflammatory response is a GO term (GO:0006954), we can instead use the results of NER to retrieve relevant documents:

 <http://organisms.jensenlab.org/Entity?documents=10&type1=-2&id1=33033&type2=-21&id2=GO:0006954>